Shiling42/markdown-cv/index.md

 `2022-now`
 **Founder and Organizer of *Statistical Physics Youth Communications***
-- Founded and lead a vibrant community of 250+ early-career researchers in statistical physics
+- Founded and lead a vibrant community of 260+ early-career researchers in statistical physics
-- Coordinate online seminars featuring recent advances in statistical physics, with 15 successful sessions completed
+- Coordinate online [seminars](https://shilingliang.com/seminars/) featuring recent advances in statistical physics, with 15 successful sessions completed

 `2024-2025`